Urbandale Clinical Staff

 She is thankful for the sure foundation she has in Jesus Christ and for the hope He gives those in need.
-Avery desires to work and walk alongside all who enter her office in the messy and beautiful seasons of life.
+Avery desires to create a safe environment and work and walk alongside all who enter her office in the messy and beautiful seasons of life.
 She uses an integrated approach to therapy.
-Her areas of clinical interest include grief and loss, depression, anxiety, couple/marital issues, adjustment disorders and spiritual issues.
-Avery works with adolescents and adults of all ages.
+Her areas of clinical interest include teen issues, grief and loss, depression, anxiety, relationship conflict, adjustment disorders, peer struggles and spiritual issues.
+Avery works with teenagers and adults of all ages.

 Jamie M Lohr, LMHC, IADC

 Jamie is a Licensed Mental Health Counselor and International Alcohol and Drug Counselor.
 She received a Bachelor’s degree in Psychology at Grand View University in 2009 and a Master’s degree in Professional Counseling through Liberty Christian University in 2014.
 She is certified in Trauma Focused Cognitive Behavioral Therapy (TFCBT) and is a TBRI (Trust Based Relational Intervention) Practitioner.
 Her focus throughout her professional training has been on trauma, the impact of substance use on family systems, as well as attachment, relationships, child development, and parenting.